With the increasing popularity of CBD products, more people started showing high interest in the therapeutic potential CBD contains.

 Can Police Officers Really Use CBD?

-While government positions in law enforcement have a zero tolerance policy for illegal drug use, several agencies across the country are beginning to change their stance on CBD.
+While governmental positions in law enforcement have a zero tolerance policy for illegal drug use, several agencies across the country are beginning to change their stand for CBD.

-There’s a rise in the number of police officers who are finding it beneficial, including both seasoned officers and potential police candidates alike.
+There’s a rise in the number of police officers who claim CBD to have helped them.
+Both seasoned and potential police candidates noticed the same effect.

-Historically, CBD has been treated the same as THC when it comes to its use by law enforcement.
-Even though its not a controlled substance, it has become somewhat of a standard in screening questions for individuals interested in becoming police officers in several states.
+Historically, CBD has been treated the same as THC.
+Both were considered to be substances that are psychotic and make you high.
+So, both were banned law enforcement.
+Even though it's not a controlled substance, it has become somewhat of a standard in screening questions for individuals interested in becoming police officers in several states.

+But, things changed.
 Take Arizona, for example.
 In June 2019, the Arizona Peace Officers Standards and Training Board (AZPOST) changed their stance on screening potential officers for the use of CBD products.
-A statement was issued that ensured AZPOST “does not view the use or possession of over-the-counter products containing CBD as constituting the illegal use or possession of marijuana, a dangerous drug, or a narcotic drug.”
+A statement was issued that ensured AZPOST “does not view the use or possession of over-the-counter products containing CBD as constituting the illegal use or possession of marijuana, a dangerous drug, or a narcotic drug.”2

 AZPOST executive director, Matt Giordano, maintains that potential police officers aren’t using CBD to get high.
-They’re using it for its therapeutic promise.
+They’re using it for its therapeutic properties.